tetratelabs/wazero/site/content/_index.md

 ```

 wazero will tag a new pre-release at least once a month until 1.0.
 1.0 is
-scheduled for Feb 2023, following the release of Go 1.20.
+scheduled for March 2023 and will require minimally Go 1.18.
+Except
+experimental packages, wazero will not break API on subsequent minor versions.

 Meanwhile, please practice the current APIs to ensure they work for you, and
 give us a [star][3] if you are enjoying it so far!